-Martial arts – as with all sports – carry an inherent risk of injury or harm and it is essential that you are fully aware of these dangers before taking part in any martial arts class.
+Martial arts, as with all sports, carry an inherent risk of injury or harm and it is essential that you are fully aware of these dangers before taking part in any martial arts class.
 Please either watch this video or read the following notice carefully before filling out the student forms and before you start training with Close Combat Martial Arts.

 Martial Arts carry inherent risks.
 Whilst your instructor will always do what is possible to minimize these risks and mitigate the possibility of harm occurring, there are certain dangers that are unavoidable.

-Because of the nature of martial arts, combined with martial arts based fitness training, you will be exposed to many potential risks throughout your time training with Close Combat Martial Arts.
-These include, but are not limited to, Slips, Trips, Sprains, Falls, Cuts, Abrasions, Contusions, Swelling, and in some more uncommon cases, broken bones and Contusions.
-Whilst most of these rarely occur and the club’s safety record is exemplary it’s important to us that you understand the nature of what you are about to participate in, and that you are happy to assume all risks having been made aware in advance of what these might be.
+Because of the nature of martial arts, combined with martial arts based fitness training, you will be exposed to many potential risks throughout your time with Close Combat Martial Arts.
+These include, but are not limited to; Slips, Trips and Falls, Sprains, Cuts and Abrasions, Bruises and Swellings, and in some more uncommon cases, broken bones and Contusions.
+Whilst most of these rarely occur and the club’s safety record is exemplary, it’s important to us that you understand the nature of what you are about to participate in, and that you are happy to assume all risks having been made aware in advance of what these might be.

 We train in a combination of unarmed combat disciplines including Boxing, Kickboxing, MMA, and Defensive and Submission Grappling.
-An intense warmup and stretch as well as testing and pushing our fitness within lessons as one of our primary goals.
+An intense warmup and stretch as well as testing and pushing our fitness within lessons.

-If you do continue with this class and any subsequent classes we ask that you take a moment to consider the nature of an intense combat class and what that might entail, including the above possible risks as identified – and any other potential injuries, such as contact during sparring, concussion, breaks, and others.
+If you do want to start training with Close Combat Martial Arts, we ask that you take a moment to consider the nature of an intense training program and what that might entail, including the above possible risks as identified, and any other potential injuries, such as contact during sparring, concussion, breaks, and others.
 These are very uncommon – but they can occur.
 Please ensure you’re happy to assume the inherent risks that come with training in martial arts.
 You are welcome and encouraged to speak to your instructor if you’re not completely at ease with the risks being assumed, or not completely confident about what our classes entail.

-When filling out the club forms you will be asked if you have read this notice.
+When filling out the club forms you will be asked if you have read and understood this notice.